Icelk/kvarn/roadmap.md

 # v0.1.0

 This milestone is reached.
-It was the first working state of the web server, and is currently running [icelk.dev](https://icelk.dev) and [kvarn.org](https://kvarn.org).
+It was the first working state of the web server.

 It's slow, not having async IO except for requests; FS is utterly slow and making any other async requests to a database or to proxy another server does not work